 Goodreads Summary: “Following the lives of four sisters on a journey out of adolescence, Louisa May Alcott’s Little Women explores the difficulties associated with gender roles in a Post-Civil War America.”

 Why you should check it out: While the happy ending is certainly debatable among Alcott fans (I personally fluctuate between Team Laurie & Team Jo single), what isn’t debatable is how lovable the March family is.
-A wonderful book to read over and over again.
+It’s a lovely book to read over and over again.

 #17: Lorna Doone By R.D.
 Blackmore